stringparser/runtime/README.md

 > The project is parent of [gulp-runtime](https://github.com/stringparser/gulp-runtime). [<img alt="progressed.io" src="http://progressed.io/bar/40" align="right"/>](https://github.com/fehmicansaglam/progressed.io)

 <br>
-**implementation state**: young, using <i>Bigfoot</i> diapers
+**implementation state**: young, using *Bigfoot* diapers

 The aim of the project is to provide an easy and unopinionated container to develop `runtime interfaces`.
 That being a `CLI` or something completely different (`http.Server`, `readline.Interface`, `etc`).
 There should be an entry event for that "runtime" and the idea is just to hook pre-defined `commands` to that "runtime".

 This way, one would define a custom `command`, which associates that to a `function` via the `runtime interface`.
 The `interface` should provide a flexible way to `set` and `get` commands and give a hook to parse `command` properties thus maintain the housekeeping for that case.

-Only one usecase will be built-in by default, a runtime CLI.
+Only one use-case will be built-in by default, a runtime CLI.
 For this case, command line `completion` of file paths,  *custom commands* and support for *command aliasing* should be given.

 After that, you can do pretty much whatever you want with it.